How to Sight a Rifle Scope in 7 Easy Steps

 1. Make Sure Your Scope Is Installed Properly

-Most modern rifles are equipped with a mounting system for a scope.
-Your rifle may have pre-drilled and tapped holes for scope bases or has a grooved rail system such as the Weaver and Picatinny.
 You will want to make sure that your scope mount and rings are a proper fit for your rifle style.
 Certain types of scope rings fit only certain types of scope bases.
 It is essential that these components match.

 2. Adjust Eye Distance

-Adjust your eyepiece so that you see a clear, distinct image.
+For scopes with an adjustable diopter, adjust your eyepiece so that you see a clear, distinct image.
 You’ll need to fine-tune the scope and create the perfect amount of eye relief (the distance between the end of the scope and your eye).

 Eye relief is a crucial component to sighting your rifle scope.
-You will need to make sure that the distance between your eye and the scope is far enough so that upon firing a shot the recoil doesn’t make contact with your eye.
-Depending on the type of gun and ammunition, the recoil could cause the gun to bounce back and hit your eye causing serious injury.
-We call this “Getting Scoped.”
+You will need to make sure that the distance between your eye and the scope is far enough so that upon firing a shot, the recoil doesn’t make contact with your eye.

 Get practice with your point of aim at The Range 702 in Las Vegas.
 The experts at our rifle shooting range can teach you how to adjust your scope for the perfect shot.